- Bill Digest

 (17) Sports facility. – Any of the following:

 a.
-A motorsports facility that hosts a National Association for Stock Car Auto Racing national touring race and has a minimum seating capacity of 17,000 people.
+A motorsports facility that annually hosts more than one National Association for Stock Car Auto Racing national touring race.

 b.
 A facility that hosts a professional golf tournament with more than 50,000 live spectators anticipated to attend based on similar prior tournaments.